Centre-for-Aesthetics-of-AI-Images/Retriever-Wizard/README.md

 - **Overlay / annotation**: your added categories/labels saved separately, so your source data remains untouched.

 ## Included example dataset
-This repo ships an `examples/` test set (1k images) from a larger collection of educational wall charts.
+This repo includes an `examples/` test set (1k images) from a larger collection of educational wall charts.
 - Ownership: Danish School of Education (DPU), Aarhus University.
 - Source: Digitized by The Royal Danish Library; the selected example images are free of copyright (source hyperlink included in `examples/metadata.csv`).
 - Research context: Processed during an ongoing PhD project; embeddings produced with `google/siglip2-giant-opt-patch16-384`.